charliexchen/Ant-IRL/README.md

 The Robot's location and orientation relative to the environment is detected via the large aruco marker on top of the robot and markers on the corners of the environment.
 This was achieved with the aruco module in OpenCV.
 Under the correct lighting conditions, we can have the location of the robot over 99% of the time, and we can resort to last frame position or interpolating for any missing frames steps.

 The capture setup consists of a cheap webcam on an angled tripod, pointing downwards.
-With the locations of the corners of the environment, perspective and fisheye distortion can be corrected with standard OpenCV operations.
+With the locations of the corners of the environment known, perspective and fisheye distortion can be corrected with standard OpenCV operations.

 <p align="center">
   <a href="url"><img src="https://github.com/charliexchen/Ant-IRL/blob/main/Assets/readme_assets/walk.gif" align="centre" width="400" ></a>